zammad/zammad-user-documentation/extras/two-factor-authentication/security-keys-setup.rst

    key.
 Better to have it ready before you proceed!

 If the registration was successful, the modal dialog will close and you are good to go.
 In case of errors, you will be able to ``Retry`` the registration of the key.

 Editing Security Keys
 ---------------------

 Once set up, security keys can be managed by choosing ``Edit`` action next to the two-factor authentication method.

-You have an option to remove a key or set up additional ones.
+There you have the option to remove a key or set up additional ones.
 There is no limit in number of security keys you can set up, but keep in mind you cannot register an already registered key for your account.

 .. figure:: /images/extras/two-factor-authentication/security-keys-edit.png
    :alt: Editing Security Keys